benjaminraabe/graphgenerator-v2/README.md

 ### Other commands
-You can provide a seed to the PRNG using the `-seed [value]` instruction.
+You can, at any time, provide a seed to the PRNG using the `-seed [value]` instruction.
+The result of all instructions should be deterministic when a seed is provided and the order of operations is kept.
+If no seed is provided, the PRNG is initialized with a value from `std::random_device()`.

 For a short version of this documentation use the `-help` instruction.